 10. Do: Shop in Two Phases

-After shopping for a car, it’s time to shop for auto financing.
-“Then, get back to your computer after your decision is made and start researching the finance options your selected dealers are offering — along with what your banks, credit unions and other financial institutions.”
+After shopping for a car, it's time to shop for auto financing.
+"Then, get back to your computer after your decision is made and start researching the finance options your selected dealers are offering," Gray said.

-11. Do: Cross-Shop Different Dealerships of the Same Brand
+11. Do: Shop Different Dealerships That Have the Same Brand

 Dealerships that share a brand name often have different inventories and different prices or deals.
-Don’t assume that the car you’re considering is the same at two dealerships — even if they’re both local.
+Don't assume the new cars you're shopping are the same at two dealerships — even if they're both local.

-“Shoppers should always cross-shop dealerships of the same brand in their town,” Moody said.
-“If you know you want a Ford Fusion, be sure to ask two or three local Ford dealers for their best price and give the other dealership a chance to beat it.”
+"Shoppers should always cross-shop dealerships of the same brand in their town," Moody said.
+"If you know you want a Ford Fusion, be sure to ask two or three local Ford dealers for their best price and give the other dealerships a chance to beat it."
+The concept holds used cars for sale as well as new cars.

 12. Do: Consider Certified, Pre-Owned Vehicles